Bonfire Night

-Bonfire Night is also celebrated in Northern Ireland on 15 August in Catholic communities to mark the Feast of the Assumption.
+Bonfire Night is a name given to various yearly events marked by bonfires and fireworks.
+These include Guy Fawkes Night (5 November) in Great Britain; All Hallows' Eve (31 October); May Eve (30 April); Midsummer Eve/Saint John's Eve (23 June); the Eleventh Night (11 July) among Northern Ireland Protestants; and the Feast of the Assumption (15 August) among Northern Ireland Catholics.

 Significance

 In Great Britain, Bonfire Night is associated with the tradition of celebrating the failure of Guy Fawkes' actions on 5 November 1605.
 The British festival is, therefore, on 5 November, although some commercially driven events are held at a weekend near to the correct date, to maximise attendance.
-Bonfire night's sectarian significance has generally been lost: it is now usually just a night of revelry with a bonfire and fireworks, although an effigy of Guy Fawkes is burned on the fire.
+Bonfire Night's sectarian significance has generally been lost: it is now usually just a night of revelry with a bonfire and fireworks.
+An effigy of Guy Fawkes is sometimes burned.
 Celebrations are held throughout Great Britain; in some non-Catholic communities in Northern Ireland; and in some other parts of the Commonwealth.
 In many areas of the UK, celebrations also feature funfairs, family entertainment, and special food and drinks.
 In the Canadian province of Newfoundland and Labrador, 5 November is commemorated with bonfires and firework displays, and it is officially celebrated in South Africa.

 In Northern Ireland, the term "Bonfire Night" can refer to the Eleventh Night celebrations of 11 July.
 Like 5 November, this Bonfire Night also has its roots in the sectarian struggle between Protestants and Catholics.
 Unlike 5 November the sectarian significance of 11 July is still strong.
 It celebrates the Battle of the Boyne of 1690, in which the Protestant William of Orange defeated the Catholic James II.

 In the city of Cork and many rural parts of the Republic of Ireland "Bonfire Night" refers to 23 June, Saint John's Eve night.
 It has its origins in a religious celebration and originally featured prayers for bountiful crops.

 The night is linked to the summer solstice or Midsummer's Eve.
 Originally fires were lit to honour the goddess Áine as part of a Celtic celebration; the Catholic Church took over the pagan festival and linked it to the birth of St John.
 In the city of Limerick, "Bonfire Night" is held on May Eve, 30 April, on the eve of the Celtic festival of Bealtaine.